Relintai/pandemonium_engine_docs/tutorials/physics/interpolation/physics_interpolation_introduction.md

 Let us consider only the position, and a situation where we know that the previous physics tick X coordinate was 10 units, and the current physics tick X coordinate is 30 units.

+Note:
-.. note:: Although the maths is explained here, you do not have to worry about the details, as this step will be performed for you.
+ Although the maths is explained here, you do not have to worry about the details, as this step will be performed for you.
 Under the hood, Godot may use more complex forms of interpolation, but linear interpolation is the easiest in terms of explanation.

 The physics interpolation fraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^